tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

 * We are going to add the `OpenSource` event below the `Copyright` event.

-* Now as per the event description we have to emit the event when a new Open Source work is created or in other words when the `openSourceWork` function is called.
+* Now as per the event description we have to `emit` the event when a new Open Source work is created or in other words when the `openSourceWork` and `renounceCopyrightOwnership` functions are called.

 On the last line inside the body of the `openSourceWork` function `emit` the Copyright event passing it the required parameters.